Locations

 Definition

 Kindergartners with exemptions shows the percent of kindergarten students with a written exemption on file for medical, religious or philosophical reasons for any required vaccine.
 The numerator is the number of kindergartners with an exemption for any vaccine and the denominator is the number of kindergartners.
-Beginning in September 2021, for the 2021-2022 school year, religious and philosophical exemptions are not allowed.
+Beginning in September 2021, religious and philosophical exemptions were no longer allowed.

 Data Source